qjvtenkroode/qkroode.nl/content/posts/2021/nomad-vault-secrets-in-logging-driver.md

 draft: false
 ---

-# Nomad - Using Vault secrets in docker logging driver

 ## Scheduler
 [Nomad](https://www.nomadproject.io) is an awesome scheduler for not only docker containers but also single run applications or scripts.
 The only downside to having containers running, being destroyed and having a new fresh one spin up whenever I want or whenever it fails a health check is that collecting logging can be a hassle.